-Is an SBA Loan a Good Option for Franchise Financing?
+Should I Get an SBA Loan for Franchise Financing?

-SBA Loans are a tried-and-true method of franchise financing.
-They’re created to help entrepreneurs by offering low-interest rates and no balloon payments with a guarantee from the SBA.
+SBA Loans for franchise financing are a tried-and-true method for aspiring entrepreneurs.
+They were created to offer low-interest rates and no balloon payments for business owners with a guarantee from the Small Business Association (SBA).

 What is an SBA Loan?

-An SBA loan is a small-business loan offered by banks and online lenders which are partly guaranteed by the government.
+An SBA loan is a small-business loan offered by banks and online lenders, which the government partly guarantees.
 Here’s how it works.
-You apply for an Small Business Association (SBA) loan through a lending institution like a bank or credit union.
+You apply for a Small Business Association (SBA) loan through a lending institution like a bank or credit union.
 The lender applies to the SBA for a loan guarantee.
 If you default on your SBA loan, the government pays the lender the guaranteed amount.
-In turn, the Small Business Association requires your unconditional, personal guarantee that the loan will be paid.
-In fact, SBA loans usually require unlimited personal guarantees from anyone who owns more than 20% of the business.
-Keep in mind, any personal guarantee you make may be partially or fully collateralized.
+In turn, the Small Business Association requires your unconditional personal guarantee that the loan will be paid.
+In fact, SBA loans for franchise financing usually require unlimited personal guarantees from anyone who owns more than 20% of the business.
+Keep in mind that any personal guarantee you make may be partially or fully collateralized.

 A common misconception is that the Small Business Association makes direct loans to entrepreneurs to kickstart their business(es).
 This is not the case.
 Instead, the SBA makes a guarantee to banks and lenders for the money they lend to small businesses.